Saint Jerome was born Eusebius Hieronymus around 347.

 It was in Bethlehem in 386, supported by his devoted patroness Paula, that Jerome’s literary genius truly flourished.
 Over the next three decades, he crafted insightful biblical commentaries and the significant portions of the Latin Bible, the Vulgate.

-Jerome’s legacy is not just in his translations but in his pioneering methods.
 Blending philology, geography, and archaeology, he set the benchmark for Western biblical exegesis.
-His vast correspondence, including exchanges with Saint Augustine, unveils the intricacies of his character and times.
+His vast correspondence included exchanges with Saint Augustine.

 this situation.
 Thank you.